Health Department vaccinates NYC raccoons

 Raccoons are highly susceptible to and carry canine distemper.
 Like rabies, canine

-distemper affects the central nervous system and symptoms of both diseases are similar.
+distemper affects the central nervous system and symptoms of both diseases are

-not been found to date in the Manhattan raccoon population.
+canine distemper has not been found to date in the Manhattan raccoon population.

 Raccoons are also known to carry roundworms.
-But, a 2008 study of Chicago raccoons
+But, a 2008 study of Chicago

-that might harbor the worms).
+fewer small animals that might harbor the worms).
 Dr. Slavinski was not familiar

 with similar studies on NYC raccoons but did note that the opportunity for further

-The City of New York is working on dealing with the presence of rabies in our raccoons in
+The City of New York is working on dealing with the presence of rabies in our

-co-existing with urban wildlife.
+educating themselves on co-existing with urban wildlife.